bitcoin-express/bitcoin-express-server/docs/setConfig.md

-  "offerEmailReceipt": "boolean - a boolean to indicate if the buyer may expect a payment receipt, upon the occasion of providing an email address during payment", "offerEmailRefund": "boolean - to indicate if the buyer may expect the possibility of a refund", "encryptCoins": "boolean - indicate if the Wallet should encrypt Coins while they are stored in the database", "dbConnection": "string - default the private Merchant Wallet will use a local MongoDB and it is the Merchant's responsibility to make regular backups of the MongoDB files"
+  "offerEmailReceipt": "boolean - a boolean to indicate if the buyer may expect a payment receipt, upon the occasion of providing an email address during payment", "offerEmailRefund": "boolean - to indicate if the buyer may expect the possibility of a refund", "encryptCoins": "boolean - indicate if the Wallet should encrypt Coins while they are stored in the database", }
-}
 ```